QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     plot(1:n, ϵ)

-Let's break this down and see how it works:
+Let's break this down and see how it works

 The effect of the statement ``using Plots`` is to make all the names exported by the ``Plots`` module available